stella-gao/Data-Processing-for-Gene-Sequence/linux_commands.md

-＃Using 'sed' to find and replace in Linux sed is the stream editor, but can edit files directly too, with the following:
+# Using 'sed' to find and replace in Linux
+sed is the stream editor, but can edit files directly too, with the following:

 sed -i -e 's/foo/bar/g' filename